sushmitha-b-s/student-evaluation-client/README.md

 - There are no SUCCESS or ERROR notifications.
 This can be built.

 ## Steps to run the project
-Note: The below steps doesn't work if the backend is not setup.

 1. Clone the repository.
     ```